Cosmetology & Cosmetology with 20% Hybrid Distance Education Course Information

 3. For internship Hours.

 If utilizing Distance Learning, hours cannot exceed 20% of program total hours.
-The platform used for Distance Learning must be specified in the curriculum submitted for approval.
+The platform used for Distance Learning will be provided through zoom technology.

 COSMETOLOGY & COSMETOLOGY WITH 20% HYBRID DISTANCE EDUCATION COURSE TESTING AND GRADING PROCEDURE